 The Needs of a Plant by Harry Kindergarten Music (1:02)

 I love Harry Kindergarten, you love Harry Kindergarten, WE love Harry Kindergarten!
 This video is perfect to show every day during your plant unit!
 The visuals and repetition will guarantee that every one of your students will know the parts and needs of a plant!

 And if you are planting plants, you will love our Planting Plants Science Journal.
 It will walk you through the process of planting seeds with your class and teach your kiddos about the plant life cycle.
 Click here to learn more.

 Parts of Plants by Mindset Learning (15:05)

 Your students will visit The Jungle Café and “learn” to make vegetable curry.
 This video focuses on the vegetables and fruits that grow from a plant.
 The chef explains that we eat all parts of the plant.
-The children in the video compare and contrast many fruits and vegetables while they cut into them to add to the recipe (What a fun activity to do whole group or in a center!)
-Near the end of the video there is a song that helps simplify what was discussed in this video.
-The chef also offers a great discussion/writing opportunity at the end of the video when he ask, “Can you make a list of the parts of the plants you like to eat?”
+The children in the video compare and contrast many fruits and vegetables while they cut into them to add to the recipe (What a fun activity to do the whole group or in a center!)
+Near the end of the video, there is a song that helps simplify what was discussed in this video.
+The chef also offers a great discussion/writing opportunity at the end of the video when he asks, “Can you make a list of the parts of the plants you like to eat?”

 The Planting Song by Mother Goose Club (2:40)

 Do you ever play a song for your students and everyone is walking around singing or humming the tune for the rest of the day, you included?!?!
-Well this is one of those songs – you’re welcome!
+Well, this is one of those songs – you’re welcome!
 This song is about planting seeds on a farm.
 It shows the lifecycle of fruit and vegetable plants.

 Life Cycle of Plants by TurtleDiary (1:36)